planetscale/vitess-releases/vitess-release-roster.md

 ### Vitess Release Roster

-Every Monday at 12PM PST, a PlanetScale team member takes turns to build and release a Vitess binary.
+Every Wednesday at 12PM PST, a PlanetScale team member takes turns to build and release a Vitess binary.

 This process makes it easy for the Vitess community to install and run Vitess without Docker, and without performing a manual build themselves.